Skip to main content

 Gains from the alienation of shares of a company whose property consists principally of immovable property situated in India may be taxed in India.
 This provision captures indirect transfers where the value of the shares derives from underlying Indian real estate.

-All Shares of Indian Companies (Revised Article 14(5))
+All Shares of Indian Companies (Revised Article 14(5) — Pending Ratification)

-Post-amendment, gains from the alienation of shares of any Indian-resident company may be taxed in India, with no minimum shareholding threshold.
+Once the 2026 Amending Protocol is ratified, gains from the alienation of shares of any Indian-resident company may be taxed in India, with no minimum shareholding threshold.
 This is the most significant change introduced by the 2026 Amending Protocol, removing the prior requirement that the French investor hold at least 10% of the company's capital.
+Until the Protocol enters into force, the existing 10% threshold continues to apply.

 Documentation Required